devop-sys/Netflix-Clone-Project/README.md

 **Step 2: Clone the Code:**
 1. Update all the packages and then clone the code.
-2. Clone your application's code repository onto the EC2 instance:
+2. Clone your application's code repository onto the EC2 instance